patforna/social/README.md

 I know these issues exist but decided not to fix them:

 * for posts newer than 1 min, message reads "moments ago" instead of "x seconds ago".
-* wall posts are not ordered by date.

 ## Notes